 If a dog eats a watermelon without supervision, they can choke on the rind.
 It can get stuck in the throat, making it impossible for the dog to breathe.
 If this happens, the dog can die if not helped immediately.
 Pieces of watermelon rind can also block the intestines and prevent the digestive system from working properly.

 If your pooch happens to get intestinal obstruction, take it to the veterinarian as soon as possible.
 Watermelon pieces may also get stuck in the esophagus and cause a blockage.
 It’s best to stop dogs from eating watermelon rinds completely.

 You might be surprised to know that there have been dogs documented to choke on watermelon seeds.
 The best way to keep your pup safe is to simply remove them before serving the watermelon up.
 The soft, juicy flesh is perfect for puppies.
 Just don’t go overboard.
 You don’t want to deal with diarrhea or vomiting!
 Otherwise, your dog with appreciate the refreshment during the summer months.

 Remember!
 If your pet has food allergies, you must always consult your veterinarian before offering it any new snacks.
 Despite the numerous benefits of watermelon to dogs, they might not be good for dogs with illnesses.

 Watermelon can be a nutritious and delicious treat for dogs.
 It can also be potentially dangerous.
 Here’s how to safely share watermelon with your dog:

-- if your dog eats the whole watermelon and then becomes lethargic, he may be experiencing an intestinal blockage or other digestive upset.
-Check that there’s nothing left in his stomach and offer small amounts of water as needed until he is back to normal.
+- If your dog eats watermelon and then becomes lethargic, he may be experiencing an intestinal blockage or other digestive upset.
+Offer small amounts of water as needed and take him to the vet if this happens.

 Top Watermelon Snacks for Dogs